Autumn Getaway at Elmhirst

 We wanted somewhere not too far away, on water, quiet and comfortable with food and housekeeping included.
 I’d heard about Elmhirst Resort in Keene, Peterborough County Ontario and checked out their website.
 Thirty-two housekeeping cabins, each with fireplaces, king size beds, double Jacuzzi, WiFi, a deck with barbecue, lawn furniture and its own private dock It has free access to canoes, kayaks, bicycles, miles of trails, indoor and outdoor pools, sauna and fitness centre.
 Also available – at a cost – float plane aerial tours of Rice Lake, power boat rental, horse back riding, spa treatments and guided wine tasting.

 We packed the car with all the wrong clothes and a bottle of Creekside Syrah 2013 .
 We slowly meandered through the backroads of Hastings and Northumberland Counties enjoying the countryside and fall colours.
-We stopped in Warkworth, where The Village Pantry supplied us with beautiful artisan cheese and crackers to go with our wine and at Sprucewood Brands for their gourmet shortbread cookies.
-The maple are decadent and the spicy Thai pairs well with wine and cheese.
+We stopped in Warkworth, where The Village Pantry supplied us with delicious artisan cheese and crackers to go with our wine.

 The Elmhirst complete wine list included bottles from Norman Hardie, The Grange of Prince Edward, Closson Chase, Lacey Estates, Hidden Bench, Flat Rock Cellars, 2027 Vineyard, Kacaba, Big Head, Between the Lines, Ravine, Tawse and so many more of the leading names from Niagara and Prince Edward County.
 I was in heaven.

-We spent the next day touring, there was so much nearby: ZimArt Gallery Lang Pioneer Village, Lakefield, Peterborough, Curve Lake Reserve with its wonderful Whetung Ojibwa Centre of native arts and crafts from across Canada, and the must see picturesque Trent Severne Waterway community of Bobcaygeon.
+We spent the next day touring, there was so much nearby: ZimArt Gallery Lang Pioneer Village, Lakefield, Peterborough, Curve Lake Reserve with its wonderful Whetung Ojibwa Centre of native arts and crafts from across Canada, and the must-see picturesque Trent Severn Waterway community of Bobcaygeon.
 I am probably the only visitor who didn’t buy shoes at Begley’s.

 It was enough to make me decide I had to blog again.
 I’m starting to heal.